bleviet/cvsoc/README.md

-# Ready to Level Up Your FPGA Game?
-Join Our Advanced Tutorial Series!

-🚀 **Welcome to the Ultimate FPGA Adventure for the Brave!**

-Already dipped your toes into the world of FPGA development in VHDL?
-Fantastic!
-We've got an exciting series that takes your skills to new heights, packed with hands-on projects to light up your DE10-Nano board like never before.
+# Let's Dive into Advanced FPGA Fun Together!

+👋 **Hey Fellow FPGA Explorers!**

+Got some VHDL know-how and a burning desire to learn more?
+You're in for a treat!
+Our tutorial series is all about taking your FPGA game to the next level, and we're stoked to have you join us.

-## Prerequisites:
+## Before We Start:

-- **Some FPGA Experience:**
+- **FPGA Familiarity:**
-   - If you've dabbled in FPGA development using VHDL, you're in the right place.
-Get ready to amplify your skills!
+   - If you've tinkered with VHDL before, awesome!
+You're in the right crew.

-- **Eager to Learn:**
-   - A curious mind is all you need.
-We're here to guide you through the rest.

-## What We'll Dive Into:
+- **Keen Learners:**
+   - All you need is a curious mind and a willingness to dive into the world of advanced FPGA development.

+## What's on the Agenda:

-### 1. **VHDL Mastery:**
+### 1. **LED Party:**
-   - Build on your existing VHDL knowledge to control LEDs in creative ways.
-It's like upgrading your board to speak a more sophisticated light language.
+   - Start by mastering LED control using VHDL.
+It's like giving your DE10-Nano board a disco makeover.

-### 2. **Dual CPU Action:**
+### 2. **Double Trouble CPUs:**
-   - Level up with Bare Metal configuration using the Avalon Memory Mapped Slave interface.
-Explore two powerful CPUs:
+   - Get ready for a CPU party!
+We'll explore Bare Metal config with the Avalon Memory Mapped Slave interface, teaming up with not one but two CPUs:
       - Nios II CPU
       - ARM CPU

-### 3. **Linux Lights Up:**
+### 3. **Linux Lights:**
-   - Take a leap into advanced territory by configuring LEDs in an Embedded Linux environment, guided by the ARM CPU.
+   - Level up by configuring LEDs in an Embedded Linux setup, guided by the cool ARM CPU.

-### 4. **Ethernet Puppetry:**
+### 4. **Ethernet Magic:**
-   - Ever wondered about controlling LEDs from your PC?
-We'll unravel the magic of Ethernet control.
-Your DE10-Nano board is about to become a star puppeteer!
+   - Ever dreamed of puppeteering your LEDs from your PC?
+We'll show you the Ethernet ropes.

-### Bonus Learning:
+### Extra Skills on the Side:

+- **Intel FPGA Wisdom:**
-- Unveil the best practices of Intel FPGA development, specifically based on the Cyclone V SoC.
-From savvy scripting tips to mastering Continuous Development/Continuous Integration (CI/CD), you're not just learning, you're becoming an FPGA maestro.
+   - Pick up some nifty tricks for Intel FPGA development, specifically on the Cyclone V SoC.

+- **Coding Vibes:**
+   - Dive into the art of clean coding, smart modularization, and adopting a coding style that feels just right.

+- **Simulation Playground:**
+   - Play around with GHDL, the open-source VHDL simulator, and check out the cool simulation frameworks like VUnit or cocotb.

+### Bonus Fun:
+- Learn the ropes of scripting and get cozy with Continuous Development/Continuous Integration (CI/CD).
+It's like adding a bit of tech magic to your FPGA journey.

-Ready to push your FPGA boundaries?
-Grab your DE10-Nano, and let's embark on this advanced journey together! 🌟💡🔧
+Ready to turn your DE10-Nano into an FPGA playground?
+Grab your board, and let's make some tech magic together! 🚀💡🤖